 Street Feast Cardiff

-Meanwhile on High Street, the Cardiff Street Food Collective had roped in the guys from veggie favourites Milgi, the super tasty Haute Dogs, and the controversially-branded guys from Dirty Bird Fried Chicken.
+Meanwhile on High Street, the Street Food Circus guys had roped in the guys from veggie favourites Milgi, the super tasty Haute Dogs, and the controversially-branded guys from Dirty Bird Fried Chicken.
 Also in attendance were the award winning Bar 44 Tapas, the impressively posh Jols Food (rabbit and gnocchi with parmesan, anyone?) and the ladies from Wild Fig Organic Ice Cream.

 So the only question is, people of Cardiff, where were you?

 Maybe it was because of the Nato summit madness that’s taken over the city (giant fences coupled with a major police presence in the form of vans, horses, and helicopters), or maybe everyone’s run off to the beach to celebrate the last day of August.
 Whatever it was, this street-food-fandango didn’t seem as busy as it should have been – especially Womanby Street.
 Apparently, when the Hangfire girls were booked in, the place was heaving, but come on guys – there are plenty of other food heroes to celebrate in our fair city, as you can see from the above.

 I’m sure you can imagine my dismay when I spotted a mum and her young son munching on a McDonald’s as they made their way through the stalls, and another bloke walked past muttering “£5 for a hot dog?
 No chance mate.”
 Really?

 We need our local, independent food businesses to thrive and prosper.
 Essentially, if we want more variety in our city centre, this is the kind of thing we need to celebrate and shout about (not the opening of a new Tesco carvery).
 To avoid having a carbon copy restaurant scene that looks and tastes the same as every other chain-dominated city centre in the UK; we need to be out in droves supporting the rough-round-the-edges, pop-up events like these.